 Prunus virginiana L. (chokecherry)

-Native cultivar suckers but can be maintained with effort.
+- Native cultivar suckers. can be maintained with annual removal.

 The berries are a prize to many bird species and squirrels.
 Indians used it in many ways, dried, and in pastes.
 Its suggested you do not allow the berries to drop onto materials that can stain, like patios etc. So what the birds leave perhaps make into chokecherry jelly?